sdkbox-doc/en/src/leadbolt/v3-cpp/api-reference.md

 ```cpp
 void onMediaFinished ( bool viewCompleted ) {
 ```
-> Notifies the delegate that the module has finished
+> Notifies the delegate that the rewarded video has finished playing.